sajitha-tj/b-day-post-generator/README.md

 # Contributors
 Huge thanks goes to Chamaru Amasara who gave the concept for this and Aruna Ehelepola who designed the post template.
+Special thanks to Yasantha Niroshan who improved the program with the remove.bg api.